Aamir3644/Car-Rental-Management-System/JavaScript.md

 var x = 5;
 ```

+## What is Temporal Dead Zone (TDZ) ?
+>> Hoisting moves variable declarations (those declared with var) to the top of their containing scope during the compilation phase.
+When using var, variables are initialized with undefined, so they can be accessed before their actual declaration in the code.
+However, when using let or const, variables are hoisted to the top of their block scope but remain uninitialized in a state known as the Temporal Dead Zone (TDZ).
+Attempting to access them before their declaration in the code results in a ReferenceError.

 ## What is the difference between null and undefined?

 > > null is an explicitly assigned value that represents the absence of any object value, while undefined indicates that a variable has been declared but hasn't been assigned a value.